Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 Why would you?

-You can't, there's it's perfect the way it is.
+You can't, it's perfect the way it is.

 Why would you have a Supreme Court rule that starts talking about unrealized gain?

-Let people get confused in the news and then follow Googling things on the internet and let them make their own decisions at their own peril, which is what's going on right now, because they're all afraid.
+Let people get confused in the news and follow Googling things on the internet and let them make their own decisions at their own peril, which is what's going on right now because they're all afraid.

-John, is so you what I'm hearing from you, and you know, because I hope people acquire these UNAs, a lot of times they do their own research before coming in with and they have predisposed opinions.
+John, so what I'm hearing from you, and because I help people acquire these UNAs, a lot of times they do their own research before coming in with, and they have predisposed opinions.

-Is chat GPT not your Lord and Savior on qualified right information when it comes to be very careful with that because what I find is that people are using the chat GPT like the AI applications, they're using it for for asking conclusory questions.
+Because what I find is that people are using the Chat GPT, like the AI applications, they're using it for asking conclusory questions.

-That is, instead of advising the AI with proper set of facts, yes, and then derive driving it toward legals legal authority and citations and things of this nature so that it understands what you're asking and then asking it for a legal conclusion.
+That is, instead of advising the AI with proper set of facts and then driving it toward legal authority and citations and things of this nature so that it understands what you're asking and then asking it for a legal conclusion, people don't know what the law is.

-People don't know what the law is, so they're asking the AI for the law, and the AI many times is wrong.
+So they're asking the AI for the law and the AI many times is wrong.

 So you can't just go there and say, is my income taxable?